Setting up RHEL8 XEN guests from the cloud image

 echo tmem > /etc/modules-load.d/tmem.conf

-The cloud image also has additional shit to get rid of
+that cloud image also has additional shit to get rid of

-rm -f lala/etc/motd.d/cockpit
+rm -f /etc/motd.d/cockpit

-rm -f lala/etc/issue.d/cockpit.issue
+rm -f /etc/issue.d/cockpit.issue

-rm -f lala/etc/sysconfig/network-scripts/ifcfg-ens3
+rm -f /etc/sysconfig/network-scripts/ifcfg-ens3

-When finished, shutdown the guest
+when finished, shutdown the guest

 sync